Equity in STEM

 We believe our research and academic excellence is dependent on critical thinking, interdisciplinary dialogue and a widespread representation of diverse perspectives.
 Broadening our community with inclusive intent enhances the collective research and academic community here on the south side of campus.
 In this way, we can accelerate discovery forward at an exciting rate.

 To establish a practice of equitable access to STEM-education support systems at DU, E-STEM launched in 2017.
-Short for Equity in Science, Technology, Engineering and Math, E-STEM is a partnership between the College of Natural Sciences & Mathematics, the Ritchie School of Engineering & Computer Science, and the division of Student Affairs & Inclusive Excellence.
-This grant-funded program creates pathways to academic success for students from historically underrepresented groups in the fields of science, math and engineering.
+Short for Equity in Science, Technology, Engineering and Math, E-STEM is a partnership between the College of Natural Sciences & Mathematics, the Ritchie School of Engineering & Computer Science, and the division of Academic Affairs.
+This grant-funded program creates pathways to academic success for students from historically underrepresented groups in the fields of science, math, and engineering.
+Membership is open to anyone, though E-STEM’s organizational priorities and aims are fixed.

 Transitioning into life on campus can be intimidating for freshman.
 E-STEM provides a home base for participating students by helping them build a multi-tiered support system that will last well beyond their first year.